Astrolabe: Astrolabes and clocks

 Many astronomical clocks use an astrolabe-style display, such as the famous clock at Prague, adopting a stereographic projection (see below) of the ecliptic plane.
 In recent times, astrolabe watches have become popular.
-For example, Swiss watchmaker Dr. Ludwig Oechslin designed and built an astrolabe wristwatch in conjunction with Ulysse Nardin in 1985.
+For example, Swiss watchmaker Ludwig Oechslin designed and built an astrolabe wristwatch in conjunction with Ulysse Nardin in 1985.
 Dutch watchmaker Christaan van der Klauuw also manufactures astrolabe watches today.

 Construction

-An astrolabe consists of a disk, called the mater (mother), which is deep enough to hold one or more flat plates called tympans, or climates.
+An astrolabe consists of a disk with a wide, raised rim, called the mater (mother), which is deep enough to hold one or more flat plates called tympans, or climates.
 A tympan is made for a specific latitude and is engraved with a stereographic projection of circles denoting azimuth and altitude and representing the portion of the celestial sphere above the local horizon.
 The rim of the mater is typically graduated into hours of time, degrees of arc, or both.

 Above the mater and tympan, the rete, a framework bearing a projection of the ecliptic plane and several pointers indicating the positions of the brightest stars, is free to rotate.
 These pointers are often just simple points, but depending on the skill of the craftsman can be very elaborate and artistic.
 There are examples of astrolabes with artistic pointers in the shape of balls, stars, snakes, hands, dogs' heads, and leaves, among others.
 The names of the indicated stars were often engraved on the pointers in Arabic or Latin.
 Some astrolabes have a narrow rule or label which rotates over the rete, and may be marked with a scale of declinations.

 The rete, representing the sky, functions as a star chart.
 When it is rotated, the stars and the ecliptic move over the projection of the coordinates on the tympan.
 One complete rotation corresponds to the passage of a day.
 The astrolabe is, therefore, a predecessor of the modern planisphere.

 On the back of the mater, there is often engraved a number of scales that are useful in the astrolabe's various applications.
 These vary from designer to designer, but might include curves for time conversions, a calendar for converting the day of the month to the sun's position on the ecliptic, trigonometric scales, and graduation of 360 degrees around the back edge.
 The alidade is attached to the back face.
 An alidade can be seen in the lower right illustration of the Persian astrolabe above.
 When the astrolabe is held vertically, the alidade can be rotated and the sun or a star sighted along its length, so that its altitude in degrees can be read ("taken") from the graduated edge of the astrolabe; hence the word's Greek roots: "astron" (ἄστρον) = star + "lab-" (λαβ-) = to take.
+The alidade had vertical and horizontal cross-hairs which plots locations on an azimuthal ring called an almucantar (altitude-distance circle).